Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Second level families and second level period maps

-To make precise what we mean by deforming families of IHS manifolds, we study a category that we call \emph{second level families}.
-Using this terminology we spell out some consequences of our unobstructedness result.
-The construction of a holomorphic \emph{second level period map} allows us to prove analogs of the Local Torelli Theorem and our Extension Theorem, and to construct a moduli space of marked \emph{embedded} IHS families.
+To make precise what we mean by deforming families of IHS manifolds, we introduce a category that we call \emph{second level families}.
+Using this notion we spell out some consequences of the unobstructedness result obtained in \cite{BKS}.
+The construction of a holomorphic \emph{second level period map} then allows us to prove analogs in our current setup of the Extension Theorem obtained in \cite{BKS} and of the Local Torelli Theorem.
+Finally we present the construction of a moduli space of marked \emph{embedded} IHS families; this is one of the key foundational results of our paper.
+The section is concluded by some applications of the construction of second level period maps.